yegor256/blog/_posts/2014/apr/2014-04-13-no-obligations-principle.md

 the project.
 The project environment becomes very unhealthy and good people usually end up leaving.

+{% quote To keep the project on track and meet all milestones, responsibility must be on the shoulders of the team members. %}

 Another traditional management method is [micro-management]({% pst 2015/sep/2015-09-22-micromanagement %}).
 This results when the [project manager]({% pst 2016/may/2016-05-24-who-is-project-manager %})